dongjilo/expense-tracker-system/README.md

-# BudgetBuddy - An Advanced Expense Tracker System
+# BudgetBuddy: An Advanced Expense Tracker System

 A simple expense tracker system built with Laravel, designed to help users manage their finances by tracking expenses and setting budgets.